Do you charge per day or per night?

-We know that special circumstances can arise and when this is the case, please let us know via Text or Phone ahead of time to ensure someone is available at the time of your arrival.
+We know that special circumstances can arise, and when this is the case, please let us know via Text or Phone ahead of time to ensure someone is available at the time of your arrival.

-What kind of vaccinations you require?
+What kind of vaccinations do you require?

-Your pet must be current (including booster) on vaccinations (Panleukopenia, Respiratory Disease/Rhinotracheitis, Calicivirus) and proof must be sighted at the time of drop off into the Cattery.
+Your pet must be current (including booster) on vaccinations (Panleukopenia, Respiratory Disease/Rhinotracheitis, Calicivirus), and proof must be sighted at the time of drop off into the Cattery.